Thomas-Selin/Explainable-Trustworthy-Artificial-Intelligence/README.md

 ## Author: Thomas Selin

-A repo to collect my earlier work in explainable and trustworthy artificial intelligence.
+A repository to collect my earlier work in explainable and trustworthy artificial intelligence.

 ## Explainable AI at Halmstad University 2025